jsvptf22/word_replacer_wrapper/README.md

-# word_replacer_wrapper
+# word replacer wrapper

-replace words on docx files and converts to pdf
+replace words on .docx files and convert to pdf

 install with